 While shared owners do not currently have a statutory right to extend their lease, LiveWest offer shared owners the ability to do so on a voluntary basis.
-The voluntary lease extension route mirrors that of the statutory process (governed by The Leasehold Reform, Housing and Urban Development Act 1993) but is often less costly.
-LiveWest has also removed our admin fee for processing lease extensions for shared owners.

 6.1.
 Marriage Value

 It is important to be aware of the lease term because the costs associated with extending a lease increase when the term is 80 years or less (and we are typically seeing mortgage lenders express concern when the lease has around 85 years left to run).
 This is because if the remaining term of the lease is 80 years or less, 'marriage value' will be applied.
 The marriage value is the possible increase in the value of the property arising from the new lease.
 The Leasehold Reform, Housing and Urban Development Act states that the marriage value should be shared equally between leaseholder/shared owners and the landlord.